Installation

 Twitter YouTube • [Email](mailto:[email protected]?subject=I%20need%20a%20Freelancer)

-With OP-SQLite you can subscribe to changes to your database via the use of react-native queries.
+With OP-SQLite you can subscribe to changes to your database via the use of native queries.
 Reactivity is achieved through sqlite’s update hook and are executed on the native level which means they are blazing fast.

 How reactive queries work